Our Clean Air Project

 The world is now different.
 There is too much space between us, too little contact, too much personal connection lost.
-Like almost everyone, we cannot wait until this phase of the COVID-19 pandemic is over.
-However, we are very happy to be transitioning back to a more normal life again.
+Like almost everyone, we cannot wait until the COVID-19 pandemic is over.
+However, we are very happy to see a gradual transition back to a more normal life again.

 While our Clean Air Project is mostly permanent (who doesn’t like very clean air?), the entire Dental House team yearns for the day when we can look out at people together in our waiting room again and hug our patients following treatments.
 That day will come, and when it does, we will be here to greet you all as we always have, with open arms and with the best dental experience we can provide.

 In the meantime, let’s be safe and do our best to care for one another.